marektopolewski/marektopolewski/README.md

 The best way to contact me would be via my website: www.mtopolewski.com/contact/send

-Alternatively, you can email me directly at: marek.topolewski@gmail.com
+Alternatively, you can message me on LinkedIn: www.linkedin.com/in/marek-topolewski